Dr. Jill Harrison

-Dr. Harrison continues to offer undergraduate and graduate students an international service learning course during pre-spring terms.
-The most recent project focused on the issue of food security through sustainable gardening and hydroponics with children and staff at an orphanage/school in Conocoto, Ecuador where children’s parents are often incarcerated from policies related to drug trafficking, use, and domestic violence.
-She has presented research on these projects at the International Technology, Development and Innovation Conference in Valencia, Spain in 2016-2018 and has published research on incarcerated women in Ecuador in the journal Sociologists Without Borders.
+Since 2015, Dr. Harrison has offered graduate and undergraduate students an international service learning course focused on the issue of food security at two orphanage sites in Ecuador and Belize where parents of these children are often incarcerated due to drug trafficking, drug use, child abuse, and domestic violence.
+She has presented research on these projects at the International Technology, Development and Innovation Conference in Valencia, Spain in 2016-2018 and has published research on incarcerated women in Ecuador in the journal Sociologists Without Borders."

 Education